feklee/presvg/README.md

 Suggested steps
 ---------------

 1. Create SVG: `presentation.svg`

     See below for example steps on how to create the SVG.

 2. Create directory for texts: `presentation_texts`

 3. For each frame ID, create a text file:

     -   Name: frame ID + `.md`

     -   File format: [Markdown][7]

     -   Character encoding: UTF-8

     Names of text files are all lower-case.
 Rules by example:

     -   Text file for ID `this-is_4_you`: `this-is_4_you.md`

     -   Text file for ID `this-Is4You`: `this-is_4_you.md`

 4. Copy `demo.html` to: `presentation.html`

 5. Edit settings at the top of: `presentation.html`

-  You may specify per frame in the settings if it should be treated as rotated by a multiple of 90° (in addition to any rotation in the SVG).
-Example use
-  case: You create a rectangle sized 50×100 px in Illustrator CS5, and then you rotate it by 90°.
-Illustrator will store the result not as a rotated rectangle but as a rectangle of size 100×50 px.
-Since the information about the rotation is lost, you need to specify it manually as a rotated by: `90`

 Suggested steps to create SVG in Inkscape 0.48
 ----------------------------------------------

 1. Create graphics.

 2. Convert text into outlines via menu: *Path / Object to Path*

 3. Create frames.
 For each frame:

     1. From `demo.svg` copy a frame border, which is a rectangle with a hole.

     2. Transform the frame border into place.

     3. Set a frame ID via menu: *Object / Object Properties... / Id*

 4. Save as Plain SVG via menu: *File / Save a Copy...*

 Suggested steps to create SVG in Illustrator CS5
 ------------------------------------------------

 1. Set in preferences:

     *Units / Identify Objects by: XML ID*

     Then XML IDs of frames are the same as the labels of the corresponding objects in Illustrator.

 2. Create graphics.

 3. Create frames.
 For each frame:

     1. From `demo.svg` copy a frame border, which is a rectangle with a hole.

     2. Transform the frame border into place.

     3. In the layers panel, give the frame border a name.
 This name is the ID of the corresponding frame in the presentation.
 Note that spaces are not allowed in the ID.

 4. Export as SVG via menu: *File / Save a Copy...*

     Suggested options:

     -   SVG Profiles: SVG 1.1

     -   Fonts / Type: Convert to outline

     -   Images / Location: Link

     -   CSS Properties: Presentation Attributes

     -   Decimal Places: 7 (for deep zooming with high precision)

     -   Encoding: Unicode (UTF-8)

 FAQ - Frequently Asked Questions
 ================================

 *   My SVG doesn't load into *pres/v/g* - what to do?

     Try loading the SVG directly into the browser, and look out for error messages.
 If there are none, then double check your *pres/v/g* settings.

 *   Why not use a closed retangle as a frame border?

     The frame border needs to be assymetric in order to preserve rotation, at least in Illustrator CS5.
 Suppose you draw a 10×5 px rectangle and rotate it by 90°.
 Then Illustrator CS5 will create a 5×10 px rectangle, thereby removing information about the rotation.

 *   What requirements does a valid frame border have to fullfill?

     Use a poly line, with at least two segments, joined in a right angle.
-The minimum frame border looks as follows, with the first point in the lower left
+The minimum frame border looks as follows, with the first point in the lower left corner:
-  corner:

         1-----2
               |
               3

     All other line segments are ignored, meaning that you can as well draw the frame border as follows:

         1-----2
         5     |
         |     |
         4-----3

 *   Why doesn't my SVG render correctly?

     As of early 2012, browser support for SVG is still not perfect.
 Make sure that your browser is at the latest version.
 Also try with another browser.

-* Why doesn't the SVG print from my browser?
+*   Why doesn't the SVG print well from my browser?

-  Try printing from another browser.
+    As of February 2012, many browsers are still not good at printing SVG.
+    Comparing Chrome 17.0, Opera 11.61, and Firefox 10.0: Firefox produces the best printout of the demo.

 *   What can I do if images that I linked from the SVG not loaded?

     Make sure that the SVG is in the same directory as the HTML file of the presentation.
 The reason is that image paths are interpreted as relative to the HTML file, not as relative to the SVG.

     If that doesn't solve the problem, then load the SVG directly into the browser.

 The *pres/v/g* API